christian-bayata/easy-pay/readme.md

 ## _Views_

-The `views` folder is a default files that contains EJS pages and partials that are to be rendered in html.
+The `views` folder contains EJS pages and partials that are to be rendered in html.
 The views folder contains two sub-folders: `pages` and `partials`

 ### _pages_